getsoftware-eu/microservices-domain-driven-hotel-socialoffers-app/README.md

 "Clean" (Layered) Architecture is another way to provide for <b>separation of concerns</b>, <b>encapsulation</b> and <b>decoupling</b>, by grouping code units by their domain and functional role within the application.

-### It's a refactoring of an old 'Hotel-interaction' project: trying to encapsulate domain-data (with Domain-driven Design and Onion Architecture).
+### It's a refactoring of the old 'Hotel-interaction' project: an attempt to encapsulate domain-data (with Domain-driven Design and Onion Architecture).

 ![Agregates is only one entry to domain entities](/docs/img/diagramm1.png)